Adrian Grant (squash player)

-Adrian Grant (born 6 October 1980 in London, United Kingdom) is a professional squash player from England.
+Adrian Grant (born 6 October 1980) is a professional squash player from England.
 He reached a career-high world ranking of World No. 9 in August 2009.

+Biography

 Grant finished as the runner-up at the British National Squash Championships in 2009 (losing in the final to Nick Matthew).

+Grant won six gold medals for the England men's national squash team at the European Squash Team Championships from 2004 to 2014.